hmrc/agent-mapping/README.md

     201 CREATED
-    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) 409 CONFLICT        if all available identifiers has been already mapped
+    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) 403 FORBIDDEN       if user is not authorised to use the endpoint (eg: insufficient enrolments) 409 CONFLICT        if all available identifiers has been already mapped

 ### update mapping between UTR and eligible enrolments to a valid ARN after agent subscription